I am always trying to come up with ideas for my rats and different uses for things I find or have around the house, I

 replace with hardware cloth and zip ties and put in some cozy fabric and you

+can take rats on any short trip.
 Plastic baskets in various sizes can have a door cut in them and turned upside

 down they make great hide boxes.
 Or you can attach shower curtain rings to